-According to 5-year 2016-2020 American Community Survey data, 36% of households in Boston did not have a vehicle and 56% of Boston resident workers commuted to work without a car.
+According to 5-year 2016-2020 American Community Survey data, 33% of households in Boston did not have a vehicle and 56% of Boston resident workers commuted to work without a car.

 Boston's public transportation system reaches into every neighborhood of the city whether by trolley, subway, bus, or commuter train.
-The MBTA provides commuter rail, subway, local and express bus services, and water ferry service to 175 cities and towns in eastern Massachusetts, offering public transit to a population of roughly 4.9 million people in an area of 3,244 square miles.
+The MBTA provides commuter rail, subway, local and express bus services, and water ferry service to 175 cities and towns in eastern Massachusetts, offering public transit to a population of roughly 4.9 million people across 3,244 square miles.
 Prior to the COVID-19 pandemic, the MBTA served about 1.2 million passengers every weekday.
-Average weekday trips dropped to 140,000 in April 2020 before beginning to rebound slowly, reaching 670,000 by September 2021.
+Average weekday trips dropped to 140,000 in April 2020 before beginning to rebound slowly, reaching 686,000 by October 2021.
+Despite this recovery, average monthly ridership is still 715,000 below 2019 levels.
 Figure 5 illustrates the average weekday trips by month for 2019-2021.